Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/5-analyze-flight-delays.md

 	print (flight_data)
 	```

 	Each row contains data for one flight.
 The 12th column — ARR_DELAY — tells us in minutes how late a flight arrived.
-A negative number indicates the flight arrived early.
-Zero indicates it arrived on time.
-A positive number indicates that the flight was late.
+A negative number indicates that the flight arrived early.

 1. Use the array's `mean()` function to determine the mean of the values in the ARR_DELAY column for all flights: